-- All employees are responsible for conducting their jobs in a manner reflecting standards of ethics that are consistent with accepted criteria for personal integrity - Preserving TotalMed Staffing reputation for integrity and professionalism is an important objective.
-The manner in which employees carry out their responsibilities is as important as the results they achieve. - All activities are to be conducted in compliance with both the letter of the law and spirit of the law, regulations, and judicial decrees. - No employee should, at any time take any action on behalf of TotalMed Staffing, which is known or should be known to violate any law or regulation. - Information about healthcare provider's medical condition and history is required during the hiring process.
-TotalMed Staffing recognizes this health information and electronic information must be held securely and in confidence.
-It is the policy of TotalMed Staffing that clinical staffs' specific information is not to be released to anyone outside of TotalMed Staffing without a court order, subpoena of applicable statute. - Marketing materials, regardless of medium, shall accurately describe the services, facilities and resources of TotalMed Staffing - To maintain high standards of performance, TotalMed Staffing employs only those individuals it believes are most qualified without regard to race, color, religion, sex, age, national origin, handicap or disability in compliance with all federal and state laws regarding discrimination. - TotalMed Staffing is committed to maintaining a work place environment in which employees are free from sexual harassment. - TotalMed Staffing will not tolerate violence or threats of violence in the workplace, including but not limited to abusive language, threats, intimidation, inappropriate gestures and/or physical fighting by any employee.
-These actions are strictly prohibited and may lead to severe disciplinary action up to and including termination. - TotalMed Staffing recognizes that its employees and clinical staff are its most valuable assets and is committed to protecting their safety and welfare.
+- 1. All employees are responsible for conducting their jobs in a manner reflecting standards of ethics that are consistent with accepted criteria for personal integrity. - 2.
+Preserving TotalMed reputation for integrity and professionalism is an important objective.
+The manner in which employees carry out their responsibilities is as important as the results they achieve. - 3.
+All activities are to be conducted in compliance with both the letter of the law and spirit of the law, regulations, and judicial decrees. - 4.
+No employee should, at any time take any action on behalf of TotalMed, which is known or should be known to violate any law or regulation. - 5.
+Information about healthcare provider's medical condition and history is required during the hiring process.
+TotalMed recognizes this health information and electronic information must be held securely and in confidence.
+It is the policy of TotalMed that clinical staffs' specific information is not to be released to anyone outside of TotalMed without a court order, subpoena of applicable statute. - 6.
+Marketing materials, regardless of medium, shall accurately describe the services, facilities and resources of TotalMed. - 7.
+To maintain high standards of performance, TotalMed employs only those individuals it believes are most qualified without regard to race, color, religion, sex, age, national origin, handicap, or disability in compliance with all federal and state laws regarding discrimination. - 8.
+TotalMed is committed to maintaining a workplace environment in which employees are free from sexual harassment. - TotalMed will not tolerate violence or threats of violence in the workplace, including but not limited to abusive language, threats, intimidation, inappropriate gestures and/or physical fighting by any employee.
+These actions are strictly prohibited and may lead to severe disciplinary action up to and including termination. - 10.
+TotalMed recognizes that its employees and clinical staff are its most valuable assets and is committed to protecting their safety and welfare.
 Employees are required to report accidents and unsafe practices or conditions to their supervisors or other management staff.
-Timely action will be taken to correct unsafe conditions. - Employees that are licensed or certified in any profession shall follow all applicable rules and professional codes of conduct pertaining to that profession, in addition to the rules stated herein. - TotalMed Staffing prohibits the use or possession of illegal drugs and alcohol abuse on TotalMed Staffing property or while engaged in company activity. - TotalMed Staffing is committed to providing initial and ongoing education for all employees regarding their responsibilities to uphold the code of business ethics and this set of TotalMed Staffing's Corporate Compliance guidelines. - TotalMed Staffing prohibits field staff to discuss bill rates of hospitals or special rates of TotalMed Staffing with other healthcare providers. - TotalMed Staffing prohibits field staff to discuss personal or business affairs of any employee (field or office staff) with any individual not directly involved with the said personal or business affair. - TotalMed Staffing is committed to protecting the privacy, confidentiality and security of personal (education, employment and health) information of its employees.
-This policy is designed to assure compliance with applicable state and federal laws and regulations. - TotalMed Staffing is committed to protecting its own and its client's trade secrets, proprietary information and other internal information. - It is the desire of TotalMed Staffing to provide authorized third parties with information whenever requested while committing to our responsibility to control the release of information to protect the privacy and confidentiality of the employee and/or corporate information. - Employees are not authorized to issue any statement, written or oral, to any news media representative or grant any public interview pertaining to the company's operations or financial matters.
+Timely action will be taken to correct unsafe conditions. - 11.
+Employees that are licensed or certified in any profession shall follow all applicable rules and professional codes of conduct pertaining to that profession, in addition to the rules stated herein.

+- 12. TotalMed prohibits the use or possession of illegal drugs and alcohol abuse on TotalMed property or while engaged in company activity. - 13.
+TotalMed is committed to providing initial and ongoing education for all employees regarding their responsibilities to uphold the code of business ethics and this set of TotalMed' Corporate Compliance guidelines. - 14.
+TotalMed prohibits field staff to discuss bill rates of hospitals or special rates of TotalMed with other healthcare providers. - 15.
+TotalMed prohibits field staff to discuss personal or business affairs of any employee (field or office staff) with any individual not directly involved with the said personal or business affair. - 16.
+TotalMed is committed to protecting the privacy, confidentiality, and security of personal (education, employment and health) information of its employees.
+This policy is designed to assure compliance with applicable state and federal laws and regulations. - 17.
+TotalMed is committed to protecting its own and its client's trade secrets, proprietary information and other internal information. - 18.
+It is the desire of TotalMed to provide authorized third parties with information whenever requested while committing to our responsibility to control the release of information to protect the privacy and confidentiality of the employee and/or corporate information. - 19.
+Employees are not authorized to issue any statement, written or oral, to any news media representative or grant any public interview pertaining to the company's operations or financial matters.